gramian/numerical-schemer.xyz/_posts/2022-07-08-matrico-fpmath.md

 However, any equality comparison boils down to a comparison against zero, in example via the difference of two flonums.
-To handle this, two functions are implemented, one to compare against exact zero, which is emphasized by two question-mark predicate indicators, and one to compare against a tolerance:
+To handle this, two functions are implemented, one to compare against exact zero, which is emphasized by two question-mark predicate indicators, and one to compare against an absolute tolerance:

 * `(fpzero?? x)` - Returns true for zero, else false.
 * `(fpzero? x tol)` - Returns true if first argument is less than second argument, else false.